-99. (1) (a) Any incoming postal article other than a parcel, which for any reason cannot be delivered, shall be returned without charge to a post office in the country of origin: Treatment of undelivered and redirected postal articles, other than parcels.
+99. (1) (a) Any incoming postal article other than a parcel, which for any reason cannot be delivered, shall be returned without charge to a post office in the country of origin:

 Provided that where no request for the return thereof to the sender appears on an unregistered undelivered printed paper, such article may be destroyed.
 A printed paper comprising or containing books, however, shall be returned: